Make the most of your young horse time

 A yearling is a horse that is a year old.
 Newborn horses are called foals.
 Once foals are separated from their mothers, they are called weanlings.
 When a weanling reaches one year of age, they become yearlings.

 The term yearling refers to horses up to two years old.

 How do you feed a yearling horse?

-early in a young horse’s life.
+Nutrition is critical early in a young horse’s life.
 While particular growth rates are more specific to breed and individual genetics, some horses reach 90% of their adult height and 75% of their adult weight by one year of age.
 Others may not reach these milestones until between 18 and 24 months of age.

 The importance of nutrition begins at conception—the mare should be fed appropriately during her pregnancy and lactation to give the foal the best chance possible for a long and healthy life.

 Yearlings should be a fed high-quality hay and a grain ration, spread out into smaller meals throughout the day.